Ehanlion/mist_obsidian/_To-Do List.md

 	- [ ] name some rivers in the north east forests
 	- [ ] name the highlands in the north west highlands
 - [ ] add the large, inland sea caves to the north west highlands
-- [ ] add a large trading town between the north west highland and south west arid expanses
+- [x] add a large trading town between the north west highland and south west arid expanses
-	- [ ] tie this into both Kelswin and Slug
+- [ ] tie Gandoras into both Kelswin and Slug's backstories

 # Revised Player List
 - [ ] slug